plasne/openid-connect/README.md

 While this repository is named "openid-connect", this sample will actually encompass OpenID Connect (OIDC), AuthCode, and Service-to-Service (S2S) authentication and authorization techniques.

+While there are many other ways to authenticate users, this solution was developed to allow for the following special features:

+-   It does not require any session state

+-   It allows for claims to be asserted from multiple sources (id_token, Microsoft Graph, databases, etc.)

+-   Multiple applications can use this authentication solution as a centralized service

 ## Design

 This sample is composed of these pieces: